department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <b>This depends on your situation:</b>

-- **If you completed a financial assessment only to find out if you were eligible for cost-free medications or for beneficiary travel pay,** you’ll need to provide updated income information each year.
+- **If you completed a financial assessment to find out if you were eligible for cost-free medications or for beneficiary travel pay (but not for free VA health care),** you’ll need to provide updated income information each year.

 - **If we determined that you’re eligible for free VA health care because your household income is below our income limit,** you don’t have to provide updated income information each year.
-But, if you last provided your updated income information before March 24, 2014, you’ll need to provide your current information at your next VA appointment. </br> </br>
+But, if you last provided your updated income information before March 24, 2014, you’ll need to provide your current information at your next VA appointment. </br>

-We’ll receive your income information from the IRS and SSA each year to confirm that you’re still eligible for free VA health care.
+We’ll receive your income information from the IRS and the SSA each year to confirm that you’re still eligible for free VA health care.
 We’ll contact you only if this information changes your eligibility or copay requirements.
 If you disagree with the information, you can keep using VA health care services while we review your situation.

 **Note:** Even when not required, we encourage you to report changes in your income.
 It's also important to let us know about changes to your personal information (like your address, phone number, dependents, or other health insurance).
 You can do this any time by using our Health Benefits Update Form (VA Form 10-10EZR). <br>
 [Learn how to submit your VA Form 10-10EZR](/health-care/update-health-information/).